Follow the street photographer

 Leica M9 with 90mm Tele Elmarit at F4.0, 1/500, ISO800

 There is no one in the park at these early hours.
 Yet I notice an odd face in the distance looking at me.
 As I come close I realize it is actually a dog sitting on a bench with its master.
 It is a great scene to compress the planes so I leave the 90mm lens on.
 I slowly but confidently get closer trying not to be too suspicious to the dog and bring my presence to attention of the woman.
-I take a first shot from the distance to make sure I don’t miss that moment.
-The dog doesn’t move so I get closer to get a tighter framing.
+I take a first shot from the distance to make sure I don't miss that moment.
+The dog doesn't move so I get closer to get a tighter framing.
 The dog is still looking at me and I quickly take another two shots.
 A second later, the woman stands up.
 I am glad I did not wait too long.
-I am satisfied about that shot, I think it will be a good one.
+This will probably result in a decent shot.

 8:29am.
 I noticed a well dressed girl getting ready to cross the road with her umbrella.
 It could be a great picture but I can’t seem to find a way to position myself to get both the angle and the depth I am after.
 Also I still have my 90mm lens on and this is definitely a 35mm sho so I resign myself to I skip on that shot.
 Too bad but there will be other opportunities.
 In street photography, you can’t spend time being remorseful about the shot you just missed.
 A greater one can happen a minute later and your mind has to be ready for it.